Faculty-Student Relations: Handbook 2014 - 2017

 The purpose of this program is to encourage faculty and staff to entertain students

 their homes for a social meal.
+Read the guidelines for the program.

 The Dine with a Student program provides a free meal at the Waves Café or Oasis to

 any Seaver faculty or staff member who dines with a Seaver student.
+Read the guidelines for the program.

 5.4 STUDENT HANDBOOK